The race for humanity

 "It always seems impossible until it is done", said Nelson Mandela.
 We are determined to prove that extreme poverty is not a natural state to accept, and that the goods of the world can be differently distributed.

 Climbing Mount Everest is our symbolic act in the race for - Move Humanity - where we every day work through social and charity projects - now in Iran, USA, Afghanistan, Uganda and Nepal - to Move Humanity.

 Follow us at Facebook to learn more and take part.

 The billion reasons

 Today is Day 1 for our most ambitious project and Human Act - the renewed name for our foundation that works for ending extreme poverty.
-At the basecamp, after climbing Mount Everest, our CEO in Iran, Javad Noroozi, and our founder Djaffar Shalchi met to discuss the billion reasons to end extreme poverty that will create better lives for all of us.
+At the basecamp, after climbing Mount Everest, the CEO of Harkat Ensani, Javad Noroozi, and our founder Djaffar Shalchi met to discuss the billion reasons to end extreme poverty that will create better lives for all of us.